Programs : Brochure

 - Program Terms: Summer

 This program develops the skills and knowledge necessary to work in the United Nations or associated parts of the international system.
 Students pursue a ten-to-twelve week internship with a United Nations organization, including the World Food Program, the Office for the Coordination of Humanitarian Affairs, UNICEF, the World Health Organization, or other international organizations.
 Internships are paired with seminars and guest lectures on contemporary issues in the international area.
-Through guest lectures by international officials, site visits to diplomatic missions and headquarters officer, and group presentations, students are ready to step into any role in the international humanitarian or development system.
+Through a pre-departure course, guest lectures by international officials, site visits to diplomatic missions and headquarters officer, and group presentations, students are ready to step into any role in the international humanitarian or development system.
 Every effort is made to place students with an internship in organizations that match their interest, but positions are contingent upon organizational needs and space.

 Any student who is pursuing a graduate degree program in a field related to international relations (e.g., international relations, political science, history, sociology, law, communications, geography, etc.) is eligible to apply.
 A basic knowledge of French is desirable but not required.